 Finally, draw down the digit furthest to the left.
 In this case, that’s the 6.

 Five: Learn the Gotchas!

 Warning: There’s an anomaly in this approach that arises depending on the multiplicand.

 When you get to the part where you have to add 7+3, you’ll get a 10.
 You just need to place the zero in your equation and then carry over the remaining one.
 Add this remainder to the final number.

 You have to do this any time the two digits you’re adding produce an answer greater than 10.

 Six: Learn All the Rules for One Kind of Operation

 Because there are rules and anomalies along the way when learning the Trachtenberg system for multiplication, I created this table for you:

-Cutler also has another book with Rudolph McShane that teaches you the formulas for division, square roots and more.
+As you can see, for each multiplication step, there are individual rules.
+These are in Anne Cutler’s book with Rudolph McShane that teaches you the formulas for division, square roots and more.
 It’s called The Trachtenberg System of Basic Mathematics.